 Fatal Construction Industry Statistics

-1. 1 in 5 deaths among U.S. workers is in the construction industry.
-[OSHA]
+2. Nearly 1 in 5 deaths among U.S. workers is in the construction industry.
+[BLS]

-4. Each year, 10.2 of every 100,000 construction workers suffer a fatal injury, which is the third highest rate of any industry.
+6. Each year, about 1% of construction workers suffer a fatal injury, which is the highest rate in any industry.
 [BLS]

-6. The “Fatal Four” leading causes of construction deaths (falls, struck by equipment, caught in between objects and electrocutions) account for over 60% of all construction-related deaths.
+7. The “Fatal Four” leading causes of construction deaths (falls, struck by equipment, caught between objects and electrocutions) account for over 60% of all construction-related deaths.
 [OSHA]

 Non-Fatal Construction Injuries

-7. Each year, 1.1% of construction workers suffer an injury serious enough that they miss work.
+15. Each year, 1% of construction workers suffer an injury serious enough to miss work.
 [BLS]

-8. The construction industry accounts for 6% of all injuries that result in lost days of work.
+16. The construction industry accounts for 6.8% of all injuries resulting in lost work days.
 [BLS]

 Cost of Construction Injuries